Summer in the Northern Hemisphere. Enjoy this post while we pick up condoms in Prospect Park. Long story.

 We walked to Red Hook.
 I needed to check on some nurseries in person, and the results were richer than anticipated.
 The Gowanus Nursery, above, had a wonderful selection of plants available.
 Truly unusual,well chosen and inspiring stuff (I'll do a post about them later - open only Friday through Sunday.
 Worth the trip).

-Wild onions grew in the blue oil drums near the water at the Red Hook Park, beside Fairway's parking lot.
+Wild onions, below, grew in the blue oil drums near the water at the Red Hook Park, beside Fairway's parking lot.

 I wanted to see what was in bloom in the Lynden Miller-designed park (Pier 44 Waterfront Garden).
-I was not expecting too much to be in bloom, for some reason - I have only seen the garden in late fall and late winter.
+I was not expecting too much - I have only seen the garden in late fall and late winter.
 We had last been here for a chilly February picnic.

 I was wrong.

 Yucca.
 If you want to see the finest yucca display in New York, see this park, now.
-I was really surprised, and quite won over.
-Never been a plant I would think of including in a design, it seemed too spiky and untouchable.
-I like touching.
-Beautiful against the yellow spiraea (probably S. thunbergii "Ogon") and the blue and grey nepeta.
+I was really surprised.
+Beautiful against the yellow-leafed spiraea (probably S. thunbergii "Ogon") and the blue and grey nepeta.

 And guess what?
 Yucca is edible.
-Flowers and pods.
+Flowers, pods, tuber.